 - Analysis of Sales

-Value Investing is the Smart Play
+Value Investing Is the Smart Play

 Let’s imagine that you could buy WayofLeaf stock for $25 a share.
 After a thorough analysis of the brand, you determine that it is worth $45 a share.
 Therefore, you buy it at $25 in the belief that it will rise.
 If you go down the value investing route, make sure you have a ‘margin of safety.’
 This term relates to the practice of buying a stock for well below its actual value.

 One of the fathers of value investing, Benjamin Graham, only purchased a stock if it was worth no more than 2/3 of its intrinsic value.
-In our hypothetical example, Graham would only consider buying stock in MarijaunaBreak if the share price was $30 or below.
+In our hypothetical example, Graham would only consider buying stock in WayofLeaf if the share price was $30 or below.

 For the record, believers in the Efficient Market Theory suggest that value investing doesn’t exist.
 Tell that to the likes of Warren Buffett, who has made his fortune from beating the market!